How to Slim Down an Overweight Cat

 1. Stop Kitty Grazing

-All cats enjoy grazing.
-They will return to the dry cat food bowl any time they get bored.
+All cats enjoy grazing, and you would be surprised to learn how many calories they consume.
+They will return to the dry cat food bowl whenever they get bored.
 Unfortunately, chronic grazing leads to overeating.
-You'll need to wean your cat off the grazing habit by only placing the food bowl out for one hour at mealtime and then putting the food away.
+You'll need to wean your cat off the grazing habit by only placing the food bowl out for one hour at mealtime and then putting the food away as part of your cat's weight loss plan.

 2. Say No to Treats